Master of Arts in Psychology: Concentration in Mind, Brain & Behavior

 Written English Proficiency Requirement

-Score of 4.0 or better on the GRE Analytical Writing Test.
+Level One - A score of 4.0 or better on the GRE Analytical Writing Test or equivalent.

-Psychology (M.A.): Concentration in Mind, Brain & Behavior — Minimum 35 units
+Psychology (M.A.): Concentration in Mind, Brain, and Behavior — Minimum 37 units

 |PSY 771||Analysis of Variance and Experimental Design||4|